 Setting Strike Price Charts

 The calculator can model effects of strike price selection on call or put option prices or any of the Greeks.
-To display a strike price chart, select “Strike price” in the combo box in cell C27.
+To display a strike price chart, select "Strike price" in the dropdown box in cell C27.
 This selection decides which of the inputs will the on the X-axis, which is the same for both charts.

 In the combo box in cell C25, select if you want to see the charts for a call or put option.